neillytan/NLP-Project/README.md

 * [Poems by Emily Dickinson](http://www.gutenberg.org/cache/epub/2678/pg2678.txt) ``NLP/data/sample-txt-3.txt``

 ## Project History
 This project was made in Autumn 2020 as part of the CSE 583 course at the University of Washington.
-This repository will not be maintained beyond 2020.